mhdzy/gt7-telemetry/README.md

 ## Install

+The following dependency libraries are used:
+ - spdlog
+ - libsodium

-This project uses the 'spdlog' library, assumed to be in `/usr/lib/include`.
+For logging, `spdlog` is assumed to be in `/usr/lib/include`.

+For crypto, libsodium requires compilation from source.

 See `Makefile` for all build options.